 French Fluency depends on several factors.

-- How much effort and time you put into learning French.
+- How much time and effort you put into learning French.
 Motivation is a HUGE factor in learning a language.
-People who learn a language to communicate with people, travel, or experience a culture are more willing to handle the rigors of learning.
+Those who learn French because they’re interested in communicating with others, traveling, or experiencing another culture are more willing to handle the rigors of learning.
 Those who learn French simply for college credits or for a job, typically don’t do as well.
-Practicing everyday versus weekly... taking formal classes, quality of said classes.
+Practicing everyday versus weekly, taking formal classes, & the quality of said classes all play a role.
 Think about this, somebody who spends an hour a day should learn more than a person who commits an hour a week.

 - How capable you are at learning another language.
-Everybody can learn another language however some people just have better methods to learning them.
-There are people out there who can speak four, five, or six different languages... then there are those who struggle at their mother tongue.
-The thing you may not realize is those who speak many languages did not magically gain them, they put time, effort, and hard work into obtaining those extra languages.
+Everybody can learn another language however some people just have better methods for learning them.
+There are people out there who can speak four, five, or six different languages meanwhile there are some who struggle at their mother tongue.
+The thing you may not realize is people who speak multiple languages did not magically gain them, they put time, effort, or hard work into obtaining those extra languages.
 Likewise, you can gain an upper hand at learning French if you previously studied another romance language (Spanish, Italian, Romanian, Portuguese, etc) because the rules and vocabulary can overlap.

 How hard is it to become fluent in French?

 Any new language, including French can be quite difficult at first.
-You literally go from gaining words and phrases (like a baby) to becoming a “French Adult" throughout the whole process.
-I think when people get frustrated learning French, it is due to the expectation of achieving a level to which their native language is.
-Adults who begin a language skip over the elementary stuff because it’s boring; however, the same elementary topics are arranged in normal language to create complex thoughts and conversations.
+You go from gaining a few words and phrases (like a baby) to becoming a “French Adult”.
+It is a process.
+People get frustrated learning French due to the expectation of achieving a level equivalent to their native language.
+Consider this, you have hours upon hours, days upon years of practice with your mother tongue, is that the same with your French?
+No, well now you’re building that foundation!

 I would advise that if you don’t have the time commitment to learning French, then you need to figure that out now.
-Let me add that learning isn't something that you just do and then stop; languages are constantly evolving, and there’s always so much more to learn!
-How many times has an adult told you they studied a language in high school but forget everything?
-That’s because they haven’t been using the language enough!
-If you’re happy with just being able to communicate well, then it's possible to do so within two years to three years without immersion.
-Being totally serious, I’ve been learning English all my life and there’s still words out there that I don’t know...
-To me, there's no time concern with learning French because I’m a French learner for life and you should be one too.
+Learning shouldn’t be something that you just do and then stop; languages are constantly evolving and there’s always much more to learn!
+How many times has an adult told you they studied a language in high school but then forgot everything?
+That’s because they haven’t been using the language enough.
+If you’re happy with just being able to communicate in French then you can do so within two or three years without immersion.
+However, I’ve been learning English all my life and there’s still words out there that I don’t know… for me there is no time constraint with learning French because I’m a French learner for life and you should be one too.

-So yes, it is hard work; but I’m here to help.
-Check out this article: how to become fluent in French fast.
-This website also provides a French Language Learning section and Online French Resources to advance in the right direction.
+So yes, it does require some time and effort; but I’m here to help.
+This website provides a French Language Learning section and Online French Resources to advance in the right direction.

-Please Feel Free to Consult these and/or do your own research!
+Please feel free to consult these peer-reviewed articles, or do your own research!